kos33rd/web-developer-course/Readme.md

 ## Course project

 Each student have to make a choise regarding the course project.
-The project is a full-fledged web application that includes all the technologies and practices obtained in the current course.
+A project is a full-fledged web application that includes all the technologies and practices obtained in the current course.

 Course project desctription, requirements and examples are available on a [dedicated page](./Course-Projects.MD).